Shoporama Tracking Engine: Server-side tracking for all major platforms

 |---|---|---|

-The A record points your subdomain to Shoporama's tracking server.
+The A record points your subdomain to Shoporama’s tracking server.
 The CNAME record handles load balancing.
-If the status doesn't change to Clear after a few hours, write to support@shoporama.dk and we'll help troubleshoot the DNS setup.
+If the status does not change to Ready after a few hours, please email support@shoporama.dk, and we’ll help you troubleshoot your DNS setup.

 Consent Mode (consent to tracking)

-By default, Shoporama sends tracking data to the enabled platforms as soon as a customer hits your online store.
-This is not compliant with the GDPR and ePrivacy Directive if you are subject to EU cookie consent rules.
+By default, Shoporama sends tracking data to the enabled platforms as soon as a customer visits your online store.
+This is not compliant with the GDPR and the ePrivacy Directive if you are subject to EU cookie consent regulations.

 With Consent Mode enabled, the tracking engine waits for the customer to give consent via your cookie banner before sending data to third parties.
-We use Google Consent Mode v2, which is also supported by Facebook, Microsoft Ads and other major platforms.
+We use Google’s Consent Mode v2, which is also supported by Facebook, Microsoft Ads, and other major platforms.

 - Click Save